 Shown first – for reference, is a diagram of the three ballots available to voters in a closed primary state.
-All un-affiliated candidates are excluded.
-The Republican Ballot shows only Republican candidates, and the Democratic Ballot shows only Democratic candidates.
+The Republican ballot shows only Republican candidates, and the Democratic Ballot shows only Democratic candidates.
 The Nonpartisan ballot, required for all minor party and Independent voters shows no candidates at all – effectively excluding all unaffiliated voters.
-In a closed primary state, all unaffiliated voters and candidates may be legally excluded because both the state and federal courts have declared that major party primaries are “private” nominating functions.
+By law, in a closed primary state, all unaffiliated voters and candidates are excluded.
+State and federal courts have declared that major party primaries are “private” nominating functions.

 Shown next – for reference, is a diagram of the three ballots available to voters in a hybrid primary state.
 Note that no candidate or voter is excluded, and the name of every candidate appears on every ballot.
 Like the top-two primary, the hybrid primary is a single open election.
 The private party primaries and their associated exclusion are permanently abolished.

-A two stage vote tally insures a fair election by providing major parties the ability to consolidate their support behind a single candidate for each office, and the three different ballots are necessary to facilitate the initial partisan tally.
-Nonetheless, there are no private primaries because political parties do not nominate candidates to the general election ballot in a hybrid primary state.
-Only the top four candidates advance to the general election and these four candidates are chosen by voters in the primary.
+A two-stage vote tally insures a fair election by providing major parties the ability to consolidate their support behind a single candidate for each office.
+The three different ballots are necessary to facilitate the initial partisan tally.
+Nonetheless, there are no private primaries because political parties do not nominate candidates to the general election ballot.
+Only the top four candidates advance and these candidates are chosen by voters in the primary.

 Finally, shown below are the three ballots used in a public ballot state.
-The exact details of the public ballot proposal are a little sketchy, but the general idea is captured by the three ballots shown.
-Note, this primary is in fact, a closed primary.
-The major party primaries remain unchanged as private political party functions and all unaffiliated candidates and voters are excluded.
-The “public ballot” is actually a new “fake” major party that all unaffiliated voters and candidates are required to join.
+The exact details of the public ballot proposal are a little sketchy, but these three ballots capture the general idea.
+Note, this primary is, in fact, a closed primary.
+The major party primaries remain unchanged as private political party functions, and all unaffiliated candidates and voters are excluded.
+The “public ballot” is a new “fake” major party that all unaffiliated voters and candidates are required to join.